harshitstark13/PsCodes/README.md

-# OT-Codes
+# PS-Codes
-Optimization Techniques Codes
+Probability and Statistics